Content warning: This article discusses incidents of Islamophobia, gender-based violence, voyeurism, and mentions of Nazism.

 Simultaneously, third-party fund managers began coming forward and offering new investment vehicles that were similar to their existing funds but eliminating fossil fuel investments.
 By 2021, when we were doing our annual assessment of our progress, we thought that the time was right to implement a divestment strategy.

 TV: Speaking of UTAM, the university has come under fire from some groups for a lack of transparency.
 Earlier in the year, Chief Financial Officer Trevor Rodgers told us that U of T is open to engaging with its investment managers to increase transparency, but we haven’t really seen any action since then.
-We have [also] noticed that there’s been a lack of transparency specifically for the student press, where The Varsity was barred from attending a press conference that you held during the encampment.
+We have [also] noticed that there’s been a lack of transparency specifically for the student press, where The Varsity was not invited and barred from attending a press conference that you held during the encampment.
 What steps can the university take to increase transparency, both for students generally and specifically for the student press?

 MG: Transparency is important, and we are committed to increasing it.